LMR589281/Tinkering-Audio-Team-22/README.md

 Unity Version 2018.4.2f1

 License:
 We used the unlicense license, this is because we don't wish to profit off this work, but we also don't want to stop others from using our work for profit.
+We want other to be able to use and edit our scritps to help them understand more about creating audio in code.

 Contract 1 by Lachezar Penchev:
 Used 2D Sprites pack from unity Asset Store